-In light of the December 2020 reporting that SolarWinds’s Orion platform was hacked, Jim Turner was quoted in the January 21, 2021 LegalTech News article discussing the potential impact on law firms.
+In light of the December 2020 reporting that SolarWinds’s Orion platform was hacked, Jim Turner was quoted in the January 21, 2021 LegalTech News discussing third-party data vulnerabilities on law firms that are cyber-attacked and have no protection.
 While the platform isn’t commonly used among law firms, firms’ data could be at risk due to the other companies and government agencies that were hacked.

 “The firms we work with don’t use it,” Turner said.
 “The risk is coming in from their vendors and supply chain.”

 To mitigate this risk in light of the Orion hack and similar future attacks, firms should have a plan for third-party vulnerabilities.
 “It’s always a good practice for firms to have a process whenever there’s a hack,” Turner told LegalTech News.
 “Firms should have an incident response plan.
 Many firms don’t, but they should.”